4 Mistakes to Avoid When Making No-Bake Cheesecake

 No-bake cheesecake is one of those crazy-easy desserts with just a handful of ingredients, but as is often true with things that are easy, small mistakes can ruin the cheesecake entirely.
-Here are three of the most common no-bake cheesecake mistakes and how to avoid them.
+Common no-bake cheesecake mistakes include baking the crust and using cold cream cheese.
+Here’s a full list of mistakes and suggestions on how to avoid them.

 1. Baking the crust.